Azure/Azure-Verified-Modules/docs/content/contributing/bicep/composition.md

 #### Summary

+Changes to modules (resource or pattern) can bei implemented in two ways.

-Implementing backwards compatibility can be achieved by:
+1. Implement changes with backwards compatibility

+    In this scenario you need to make sure that the code does not break backwards compatibility by:

     - adding new parameters
     - marking other parameters as deprecated
     - create a testcase for the old usage syntax
+    - increase the minor version number of the module (0.x)

+2. Introduce breaking changes

+    The easier way to introduce a new major version requires fewer steps:

+    - adding new parameters
+    - create a testcase for the usage
-- increase the version number of the module
+    - increase the major version number of the module (x.0)

+{{< hint type=note >}}

+Be aware that currently no module has been released as 1.0, which let's you implement breaking changes without increasing the major version.

+{{< /hint >}}